What Is the Extent of Sudan’s Humanitarian Crisis?

 South Sudan

-International efforts to broker peace talks have so far been unsuccessful.
+International efforts to broker peace talks or establish a caretaker government have been unsuccessful.
 These have included negotiations sponsored by the United States and Saudi Arabia, which resulted in at least sixteen failed cease-fires, as well as unsuccessful peace plans proffered by the African Union and other regional blocs.
-An Egypt-led conference with Sudan’s neighbors in July established humanitarian corridors and a framework for political dialogue, but that arrangement has not managed to resolve the conflict.
-The slew of failed peace talks have prompted calls for a caretaker government.
+An Egypt-led conference with Sudan’s neighbors in July 2023 established humanitarian corridors and a framework for political dialogue, but it did not resolve the conflict, and both warring parties have hindered the delivery of aid.
+Meanwhile, the Sudanese government has cut ties with the Intergovernmental Authority on Development (IGAD), a bloc of East African countries, over its outreach to RSF leader Hemedti, and has banned several foreign media outlets from the country.
+Today, negotiations remain at a standstill.
+Washington has announced plans to resume mediation efforts alongside Riyadh, though some experts are skeptical that this round can overcome the issues of previous talks.

 How bad is the humanitarian situation?

-Sudan was already experiencing a humanitarian crisis before the conflict broke out, with more than 15 million people facing severe food insecurity and more than 3.7 million internally displaced persons.
+Sudan was already experiencing a grave humanitarian crisis before the conflict broke out, with more than 15 million people facing severe food insecurity and an estimated 3.7 million internally displaced persons.
 The country was also hosting some 1.3 million refugees, the majority from South Sudan.

 More From Our Experts

-The conflict is destroying Sudan’s infrastructure, especially in and around Khartoum.
-Air strikes and shelling have hit hospitals, prisons, and other facilities in dense residential areas.
-The fear of disease is particularly acute, and health authorities have warned of a looming catastrophe as deteriorating health conditions contribute to a rise in disease outbreaks.
-Tens of millions of people lack access to clean water, and rising food and fuel costs are exacerbating food insecurity, which is projected to affect nineteen million people by the end of the year.
-Already, the United Nations estimates that some twenty-five million people, or more than half of Sudan’s population, need aid and protection.
+The conflict is destroying Sudan’s infrastructure.
+Air strikes and shelling have hit hospitals, prisons, schools, and other facilities in dense residential areas.
+The fear of disease is particularly acute, and health authorities have warned that cholera, dengue fever, and malaria are circulating in several states as health conditions continue to deteriorate rapidly and millions of people lack access to safe drinking water.
+At the same time, rising food and fuel costs are exacerbating food insecurity, which currently affects nearly eighteen million people, and several parts of the country are on the verge of famine.
+The World Food Program says Sudan could become the site of “the world’s largest hunger crisis” without a cessation of hostilities.
+In total, some twenty-five million people, or more than half of Sudan’s population, need aid and protection, according to UN estimates.

 More on: